shipshapecode/website-astro/data/posts/2022-10-15-top-five-javascript-podcasts.md

 [![Shop Talk Show podcast logo](/img/blog/top-five-javascript-podcasts/shop-talk.png)](https://shoptalkshow.com/)

-If you have been around the web development scene for awhile, you have probably heard of [CSS-Tricks](https://css-tricks.com/) and/or [CodePen](https://codepen.io/), and if you have, you are likely also familiar with their founder, Chris Coyier.
-He and Dave Rupert release episodes weekly for the Shopamaniacs and cover a wide range of topics from JavaScript and CSS to parenting and hot topics of the day.
+If you have been around the web development scene for a while, you have probably heard of [CSS-Tricks](https://css-tricks.com/) and/or [CodePen](https://codepen.io/), and if you have, you are likely also familiar with their founder, Chris Coyier.
+He and Dave Rupert release episodes of [Shop Talk](https://shoptalkshow.com/) weekly for the Shopamaniacs and cover a wide range of topics from JavaScript and CSS to parenting and hot topics of the day.

 ## 3. [JS Party](https://changelog.com/jsparty)